The hub of our local communities

 We have also teamed up with the Scouts Association to help Cubs achieve their Cyclist Activity badge when they attend a more in-depth workshop at our stores.

-So far, over 7,000 cubs have booked in to attend a workshop towards their badge.
+So far, over 7,500 cubs attended a workshop towards their badge.
 Cub Leaders can access more information on the workshops here.

 In 2013, we began a long-term partnership with Re~Cycle, a UK charity that sends unwanted bikes to Africa.
 In some areas of Africa, a bike can be the only means of transport and owning a bike enables people to travel to work, school and carry goods and passengers, whilst small scale farmers and traders can reach customers further afield.